maxitromer/wootic/README.md

 You will need to add a special SKU to every product too to set the order status and form number you want to receive your data into mautic.

+3 requiered steps to make this method work:

+1. Enable the Forms Integration method in the plugin settings.

+1. Set the requiered forms in Mautic.

+1. Set the requiered products SKU.

-How to config this forms in Mautic?
+##### How to set this forms in Mautic?

 With this fields: